DataONEorg/dataone-web/content/features/doi-and-domains.md

 ---
 layout: blocks
 date: 2020-03-16T09:49:58.000+00:00
-title: Portal Usage Metrics
+title: Custom DOIs and domains
-description: Access aggregated view and download metrics for datasets defined in your portals.
+description: A custom DOI prefix and domain name for your repository
 header:
   template: header
   type: text only